openhab/openhab-addons/bundles/org.openhab.io.openhabcloud/README.md

 - `title`: The title of the notification.
 Defaults to "openHAB" inside the Android and iOS apps.
 - `referenceId`: A user supplied id to both replace existing messages when pushed, and later remove messages with the `hideNotificationReferenceId` actions.
 - `onClickAction`: The action to be performed when the user clicks on the notification.
 Specified using the [action syntax](#action-syntax).
 - `mediaAttachmentUrl`: The URL of the media attachment to be displayed with the notification.
-This URL must be reachable by the push notification client.
+This can either be a fully qualified URL, prefixed with `http://` or `https://` and reachable by the client device, or an image item with the format `item:MyImageItem`
 - `actionButton1`: The action to be performed when the user clicks on the first action button.
 Specified as `Title=$action`, where `$action` follows the [action syntax](#action-syntax).
 - `actionButton2`: The action to be performed when the user clicks on the second action button.
 Specified as `Title=$action`, where `$action` follows the [action syntax](#action-syntax).
 - `actionButton3`: The action to be performed when the user clicks on the third action button.
 Specified as `Title=$action`, where `$action` follows the [action syntax](#action-syntax).